Kyriosity/read-write/README+/software/design/patterns/README.md

 ### Pattern as anti-pattern

-Unsuitable context may negate any pattern.
+An unsuitable context may negate any pattern.
 Specimens?

 - Doubtful _singleton_ in Java or C# where injection is an escape: `void ProvePeriphery(ILog sharedLog);`
-- any `Lazy<...>` loading that could be done async or/and custom
+- any `Lazy<...>` loading that could be done async or custom

 ### Naming